 - 1. Denial of Change of Status - 2.
-Denial of a Leave of Absence request - 3.
-Denial of Reinstatement of Eligibility after a Change in Grade - 4.
-Denial of Reinstatement of Eligibility after the Grade for an Incomplete Course is reported

-The IRP will be designated by the institution administrator and may be composed, but not limited to, the following: two faculty members, two students, one administrator, and one support staff.
+Denial of a Leave of Absence request - Denial of Reinstatement of Eligibility after a Change in Grade - 4.
+Denial of Reinstatement of Eligibility after the Grade for an Incomplete Course is reported faculty members, two students, one administrator, and one support staff.
 An alternate will be designated for any IRP member who is personally involved in a particular case or is otherwise unable to attend.
 No eligible institution official rendering a decision to deny or revoke a Wilder-Naifeh award shall participate in the appeal process.